Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
+These forces may be external, but they are frequently one's own inner archetypes in conflict.
 Ten of Wands (Oppression): Success and gain, leading you to take on a burden greater than you can carry.
 Noble leadership transformed, through lack of restraint, into tyranny.
 The crushing weight of ultimate responsibility.
 Having spent their fuel, the engines of creation grind to a halt.